-You can vote if you were a shareholder of record on March 1, 2023
+February 28, 2024 You can vote if you were a shareholder of record on February 28, 2024

-- 1. To elect three directors for three-year terms expiring in 2026. - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2023. - 3.
-To participate in an advisory vote to approve the compensation paid to our Named Executives. - 4.
-To consider an advisory vote on the frequency of a shareholder advisory vote on executive compensation. - 5.
+- 1. To elect three directors for three-year terms expiring in 2027. - To consider and vote upon a proposal to approve an Amendment to the Company's Articles of Incorporation to authorize an additional 100,000,000 shares of Common Stock. - 3.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2024. - To participate in an advisory vote to approve the compensation paid to our Named Executives. - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Shareholders of record at the close of business on March 1, 2023, are entitled to notice of and to vote at the meeting.
+Shareholders of record at the close of business on February 28, 2024, are entitled to notice of and to vote at the meeting.
 To vote by telephone, shareholders of record may call toll-free on a touch-tone telephone, 1-800-690-6903, enter the control number located on their proxy card or Notice of Internet Availability of Proxy Materials, and follow the recorded instructions.
 To vote via the Internet, shareholders of record may go to www.proxyvote.com, enter the control number located on their proxy card or Notice, and follow the instructions provided.